northamerican/js-map-accessor/README.md

 ###Method calls

-Call a method in each object in an array
+Call a method in each object in an array:
 ```js
 let Player = function() {
     this.mood = 'sad';